 The Crux: Refer, Recruit, Rinse & Repeat

-Employee referrals are one of the most prominent and cost-effective methods of hiring.
-If the employee referral program is set right by keeping in mind the stuff given above, it’ll reap the perfect pool of candidates without exhausting time, money, and efforts.
+Employee referrals are one of the most well-known and cost-effective methods of hiring.
+If the employee referral program is set right by keeping in mind the above, it’ll reap the perfect pool of candidates without exhausting time, money, and efforts.
 And yes, don’t forget to reward your referrers for bringing their friends in!